SHAWANO Information for Cottagers, Renters & You

 Welcome to SHAWANO (Dickey Lake, Lake of Islands, Lost Lake, Perch Lake).
 We hope you will enjoy the lakes as much as we do.
 Listed below is some important information and reminders to ensure a safe and friendly stay.

 GARBAGE AND RECYCLING DAY Mondays, including long holiday weekends.
 Garbage and Recycling are collected early in the morning.
 Your garbage must be in a bag and tagged.
 Tags are available for sale at a cost of $2.00 each sold in sheets of 10.
 (Pls call first to ensure home and leave message as may be outside.
-You may purchase tags from Gord or Marilyn Hoard – 2377 Ridge Road – 613-337-5379.
+You may purchase tags from Marilyn Hoard – 2377 Ridge Road – 613-337-5379.
 Put all garbage in animal proof containers – not on the road – accessible garbage brings unwanted animals – raccoons, bears etc into our area.

 NOISE Please be considerate of your neighbours.
 Keep noise levels of music and parties low – especially at night after 10:00 pm.
 Remember sound is carried much further over water and especially in the evenings.